tim-collie/quantspark/README.md

 Prior to running this code the following have to be in place:

 - **Suitable Authentication to AWS**: Either by locally a configured AWS key and key secret or via an assumed IAM role, access to deploy to the correct AWS account is required.
-- **AWS Key Pair**: An AWS key pair will be required and referred to as part of the Terraform code, this should ideally be created separately with Terraform separately to this code with the name 'quantspark-webserver-keypair' and be available the deployment region (by default eu-west-2)
 - **Terraform**: A suitable local version of terraform, this code was prepared using 1.2.9 and it is recommended to use the same verion.

 # Code structure